Auratmos/Better-DDLC-Mod-Template/README.md

 ## Installation
 An installation guide is available on the [wiki](https://github.com/Auratmos/Better-DDLC-Mod-Template/wiki/Installation-Guide).

+## Additions
+**Better DDLC Mod Template** is designed to be as close to the core of DDLC as possible.
+To work around this limition I have set, you may add any additions from the [**BDDLCMT Additions** repository](https://github.com/Auratmos/BDDLCMT-Additions) to your mod.

 ## To Do
 - [ ] Write comments in scripts.
 - [ ] Rewrite variables relating to original DDLC.